Last Updated on May 16, 2023 by Matt

 They will mostly come in yellow or orange, and sometimes in white.

-Reflective stickers on electric scooters are somewhat of a new phenomenon, as very few older models had them.
-Some countries require reflective stickers for the scooter to be deemed street legal, and they are not really difficult to add to any scooter, so brands and manufacturers simply started to add them.
+Some countries require reflective stickers for the scooter to be deemed street-legal, and they are not difficult to add to any scooter, so brands and manufacturers simply started to add them.

 Why do most electric scooters have poor lighting?